 Central Carolina Community College values a philosophy that supports the attainment of education, skills, and competencies integrated with a strong awareness of a workplace ethic of responsibility and commitment to excellence.
 Regular attendance is required and demonstrates a commitment to educational achievement and good workplace ethics.
 All work missed during absences must be made up to the satisfaction of the instructor, and failure to make up work may adversely affect the student's final grade.
-The following rules apply:

-• Students must attend 80% of the total hours of any class in order to receive a passing grade.
-At the discretion of the instructor, a student who is absent from class more than 20% of required class meetings may be dropped from the class roster.
+• At the discretion of the instructor, a student who is absent from class more than 20% of required class meetings may be dropped from the class roster.
+Factors that may be used for such a decision include but are not limited to: current grade, ability to successfully complete the class, legitimate reasons for the absences, the ability to make-up missed work, etc

-Central Carolina Community College authorizes two absences from classes each academic year for religious observances required by the faith of a student.
+• Central Carolina Community College authorizes two absences from classes each academic year for religious observances required by the faith of a student.
 For the purposes of this policy, an academic year begins on the first day of fall classes in August and ends on the last day of summer classes in July each year.
 Absences due to religious observance are in addition to allowed absences set forth by 80% attendance requirement.

-Students requesting absence from class for religious observance must obtain approval at least two weeks prior to the date of the absence.
+• Students requesting absence from class for religious observance must obtain approval at least two weeks prior to the date of the absence.
 Students who miss class for religious observance will be granted the opportunity to make up work missed due to the absence.

-• Students withdrawn for missing more than 20% of the class meetings before the last day to drop a course will receive a grade of "W." Students withdrawn after the last day to drop a course will be assigned a grade of "WF."
+• Students withdrawn for missing more than 20% of the class meetings before the last day to drop a course will receive a grade of "W." Students withdrawn after the last day to drop $\frac{1}{4}$ the course will be assigned a grade of "WF."